Blibbo/Studio/Hardware/Architectures/Microprocessors/ISA.md

   - Instruction Set Architecture
   - Instruction Set
 ---
----

-### About Instruction Sets

-- they're a list of binary instruction addresses that translate to [[mnemonic]] codes
+An **instruction set** is a list of binary instruction addresses built into the [[CPU]].

-- instruction addresses are variable in length
-- they're built into the [[CPU]]
-- it's the foundation of software.
+It's the foundation of software.
 This is what allows you to write code and interact with the hardware

-- if you don't like the instruction set, you **buy a new processor** or use a [[runtime environment|runtime environment]].
-There's no way to modify an already built processor
+The instruction codes are variable in length.

+If you look in the documentation for the instruction set of your CPU, binary codes will be associated with [[mnemonic]] codes.
+The list of mnemonic instructions forms what is called an [[assembly|assembly language]].

 ---